GoogleCloudPlatform/community/tutorials/data-science-preprocessing/index.md

 you may notice that there are some suspicious values.
 For example, some entries have the value `0.0` for both `latitude` and `longitude`.
-Your explorations in the [exploratory section](/community/tutorials/data-science-exploration/) of the process will inform the filters you'll need to clean the data up - in this case, by discarding invalid values, and making educated guesses for the correct value when you can:
+Your explorations in the [exploratory section](/community/tutorials/data-science-exploration/) of the process will inform the filters you'll need to clean the data up - for example, by discarding invalid values, or making educated guesses for the correct value when you can:

 [embedmd]:# (clean.py /def filter_suspicious/ /yield.*/)